Are you seeing the Error message saying “No bootable device: press F1 to retry boot, F2 for setup utility”?

 Even this error shows up for having more than one hard drive in your PC.

-Fix for No Bootable Device issue
+How to Fix No Bootable Device issue on Windows

 I know you are eagerly waiting to solve this error message.